Userrrfriendly/portfolio/src/AppNotes.md

     - Fix the images css in the stories (1 hour)
     - Stories and Projects should be list items (1 hour) => 1hour for the projects
     - ----------------------
-    - Add Alegreya font to project page
     - Instead of adding live pages, start writing about each project and also correcting everything about it( live links,git hub links,bugs etc)
         - Add live pages to all the projects
             - my reads, restaurant review,
-            - in feedreader (unit tests) update code to remove live page
+            + in feedreader (unit tests) update code to remove live page
     - for calculator wikireader and weather app EITHER:
-        - remove the source button OR
+        - add the code link from code pen as source link
-        - add it to github
+    - * in Each Individual Project page add to the application overview a section that says either:
+        - This project is part of udacity FEND
+        - This project is part of freeCodeCamp challenge
     - * Change font size at the Legend change colors for the Donought component
     - * Try using object destructuring in routes.js (chart data like 'html', data etc...)
-    -
+    - * Update focus in project page header button that displays code/live page to match the rest of the app
     - * Do something about the UD between 7000-1000px at Project Page
     - * It would make more sense if in <Nav> you generated the drop-down-items from a file
         - thus you could make the css inline style have height that would be 2rem*number of items